 Front Range Freedom Tour

-We'll meet at Timberline Church on Sunday morning (June 23) and begin our ride to Boulder.
-We'll cycle each day and finish in Colorado Springs on Wednesday, June 26th.
+On Thursday morning we'll begin our ride to Colorado Springs.
+We'll cycle each day and finish in Trinidad on Saturday.

-We'll celebrate, de-brief, and unwind.
-After lunch we'll shuttle back to Fort Collins.
+After breakfast Monday morning we'll shuttle back to Fort Collins.
 Plan to arrive late afternoon.

 Colorado Mountain Tour

-We'll meet at Dixon's (time TBD) on Thursday, July 25.
-We'll pack the trailer and shuttle to Buena Vista.
-If desired, individuals may arrange their own transportation to Buena Vista.
+We'll meet at Dixon's (time TBD) on Thursday, July 23.
+We'll pack the trailer and shuttle to Estes Park.
+If desired, individuals may arrange their own transportation to Estes Park.
 The tour begins with the team dinner on Thursday evening, July 23.
 OPTIONAL: If you wish, you can ride you bike from FTC to Estes Park.

-We'll take off from Buena Vista on Friday morning (July 27).
-We'll cycle each day and finish back in Buena Vista on Monday, July 29.
+We'll take off from Estes Park on Friday morning (July 24).
+We'll cycle each day and finish in Avon on Monday, July 27.

-We'll spend Monday evening together in Buena Vista.
+We'll spend Monday evening together in Avon.
 We'll celebrate, de-brief, and unwind.

 On Tuesday morning we'll eat breakfast together.
 Then we'll shuttle back to Fort Collins.
-Plan to arrive around noon.
+Plan to arrive early afternoon.